stasdavydov/pys/README.md

 ## Storages
 Library supports two storages implementation:
 - `sqlite_storage()` - SQLite based -- really fast, uses one file for all objects.
+Good for single process access with best performance.
 - `file_storage()` - JSON file per object storage, it is slower, but saves each object in a separate JSON file.
+Multiprocess- and thread-safe, but can make FS DoS with too many objects.
+- `zip_storage()` - ZIP-file based -- slow, compact, uses one file for all objects.
+Multiprocess- and thread-safe, compact file storage.

 The default storage is SQLite based.